jzuras/Stock-Quotes---JavaScript-Learning-Project/README.md

 I am starting with this project, in JavaScript, before eventually moving it to TypeScript.
 (I will likely create a separate Repo for that version.)
+Update: the TypeScript version can be found [here](https://github.com/jzuras/Stock-Quotes-TypeScript).

 The concept of the project is to pull stock quotes, displaying static quotes in a chart, with the ability to ask for periodic refreshes.
 The user can also